amirnootfound/amirnootfound/README.md

 <img src="Banner.png" alt="GitHub Banner" width="100%" />

 # 📌 Hello World!
-I'm Amir, Frontend Developer.
+My name is Amir, Frontend Developer.
 ### Developer, Aspiring IT Specialist and Technology Enthusiast.
 Currently a high school student with a focus on programming, cybersecurity.
 Passionate about creating software that improves lives and exploring the intersection of technology and humanity.
 Besides Technology I also like to watch movies and series.
 My favourite TV-Shows are Breaking Bad and Better Call Saul.

 ## 🌐 Socials